adambaranec/amp-sender/TUTORIAL.md

 ```
 shape(100).scale(()=>amp).out()
 ```
-## Custom connection
+## Custom connection (e.g. Processing, Python, openFrameworks etc.)
-Make sure the programming language (or environment) you set up the visualizer in provides libraries or support for OSC (Open Sound Control).
-Implement a way to listen to incoming messages from Amp Sender - depends on the library you use.
+Make sure the programming language (or environment, software) you set up visualizations in provides libraries or support for OSC (Open Sound Control).
+Implement a way to listen to incoming messages from Amp Sender on the address '/amp' - depends on the library you use.
 ## Sending volume to other devices
 Before setting things up:
 - All devices to send messages including yours must be connected to the same network